lwz7512/portfolio/source/_posts/Adding-Navigation-Screen-to-ignite-project.md

 ### Background

 The first time of usage of ignite cli and boilerplate are early May.
-As I was a beginner of RN and it seemed too complex for me at that time, so I abandoned.
+As I was a beginner of RN and it seemed too complex for me at that time, so I gave up.
 But after a complete zero to release building of my first RNC, I'm familiar with the work flow and the project structure than ever.
 So, today I went back the iginite project and did some experiments in it.
 The biggest gain in this exercise is the usage of `react-navigation` and `react-native-navbar`.

 ### Snippets